helsenorge/structor/README.md

 > A structured set of questions intended to guide the collection of answers from end-users.
 Questionnaires provide detailed control over order, presentation, phraseology and grouping to allow coherent, consistent data collection.

+## Information

+Change in 2024: This repository is now a mirrored copy of the main repo at Helsenorge and does not allow new pull requests.
+We recommend cloning the repo or creating a fork.
+Tech stack: React, TypeScript and Vite as bundler.

 ## Quickstart

-Either open the demo at [formdesigner.helsenorgelab.no/](https://formdesigner.helsenorgelab.no/) or clone this repo, install Typescript, run `npm install` and run `npm start`.
+Either open the demo at [formdesigner.helsenorgelab.no/](https://formdesigner.helsenorgelab.no/) or clone this repo, install Typescript, run `npm install` and run `npm start dev`.

-## Netlify functions

-Run `npm install -g netlify-cli` before running npm run functions :)

 ## Docker
 See [Dockerfile](Dockerfile) for info.